m1sta/invert/readme.md

       graph.getAllNodes true, console.dir
 ```

-In this world if an edge between nodes A and B has properties it is actually an intermediary node between A and B.
+ - If an edge between nodes A and B has properties it should be modelled an intermediary node between A and B.
+ - Apply traversals against the graph by defining actions with the signature: (path, queue,sharedData, firstVisit)